home | about us

 (Sit in a large circle.
 Go around the group and ask for volunteers to share times when someone was kind to them.)

 Today we’re going to talk about the truth about being nice.
 Nobody likes mean people, but did you know the Bible is clear that we should be nice, kind, and loving.
-Sometimes we excuse not being nice for different reasons: we’re mad, someone deserves to be told off, someone treated us poorly, etc. But God calls us to a kindness that is not situational.
+Sometimes we excuse not being nice for different reasons: we’re mad, someone deserves to be told off, someone treated us poorly, we feel presurre to fit in, etc. But God calls us to a kindness that is not situational.

 DIGGING IN (30 minutes)